FAQs on acrylamide in food

 Openness and transparency are key values for EFSA; the Authority has sought to involve Member States, the scientific community, civil society organisations and other stakeholders at various stages throughout the development of its draft opinion on acrylamide in food.

 In April 2013, EFSA launched a call to food business operators and other stakeholders to submit additional data on acrylamide levels in foods and beverages collected from 2010 onwards.
-The Authority has also consulted consumer organisations, NGOs and the food industry through its Stakeholder Consultative Platform to find out about ongoing and recent research related to acrylamide in food.
+The Authority also consulted consumer organisations, NGOs and the food industry through its Stakeholder Consultative Platform to find out about ongoing and recent research related to acrylamide in food.

 EFSA’s work will also continue to take account of related national and international developments, including work by national authorities in EU Member States and by the United Nations Joint FAO/WHO Expert Committee on Food Additives (JECFA).